charlesRmajor/base-expo-native-project/README.md

     * alias to project files except our custom build.gradle?
         * simple OSX Finder "create alias" of those files didn't work
     * does Android Studio have some way to do this?
+    * can we get CanonicalAppID, OrganizationID, appVersionName from app.json into gradle?
+* XCode:
+    * can we get CanonicalAppID, OrganizationID, appVersionName from app.json into iOS build settings?

 * Expo-Project:
     * add expo-based notifications (maybe?)
     * live theme update from in-app